Substance Use While Pregnant

 - Rapid Breathing

-It is important to understand, babies experiencing withdrawal symptoms may require specialized medical treatments to safely manage their withdrawal symptoms.
+It is important to understand, that babies experiencing withdrawal symptoms may require specialized medical treatments to safely manage their withdrawal symptoms.

 Why Should I Be Concerned About Drug Use During Pregnancy?